ChatMED/Prompt-to-Pill/README.md

 ## ▶️ Running the Workflow

-Once all MCP servers are launched (for Panacea-dependent servers, GPU is required), the patients are formatted correctly, and all additional tools are installed, insert your OPENAI_API_KEY in Prompt_to_pill.py and set the number of patients in patient_matching_mcp_server.py.
+Once all MCP servers are launched (for Panacea-dependent servers, GPU is required), the patient data are formatted correctly, and all additional tools are installed, insert your OPENAI_API_KEY in Prompt_to_pill.py and set the number of patients in patient_matching_mcp_server.py.
 Finally, run the full Prompt-to-Pill pipeline by executing Prompt_to_pill.py.
 After running the script, you will be prompted to enter your task and the system will then automatically execute the entire Prompt-to-Pill workflow, displaying each phase in sequence (drug generation, ADMET prediction, docking, optimization, clinical trial generation, and patient matching) directly in your terminal.